justinvoss/justinvoss.com/_posts/2011-08-26-intro-to-delegation.md

 GPS (or cell tower triangulation).
 The `startUpdatingLocation` method returns immediately, so your app's main thread won't be blocked.

-At some point in the future, after the location framework has determined the user's location, the `locationManager:didUpdateToLocation:fromLocation:` method will be called.[^denied] As the user moves around, the location manager will continue to call this method on the delegate until you ask it to stop updating the location.
+At some point in the future, after the framework has determined the user's location, the `locationManager:didUpdateToLocation:fromLocation:` method will be called.[^denied] As the user moves around, the location manager will continue to call this method on the delegate until you ask it to stop updating the location.